marksikaundi/panels-guides/docs/getting-started.md

 ## Purchasing content

-Panels does not provide any content, all content should be purchased elsewhere.
+Panels do not provide any content, all content should be purchased elsewhere.
 Visit [where to purchase comics](/misc/where-to-purchase.md) for suggestions.